yadavvishal/static-website-hosting-using-terraform/Readme.md

 ### AWS S3 Bucket:
 I created an S3 bucket to store and serve the static website files.
 This bucket is configured for website hosting, allowing for easy content delivery.

-### Content Upload and Management:
-I provided instructions and scripts for uploading and managing my website content within the S3 bucket.

-## Prerequisites:

-1. Basic knowledge of AWS services and concepts.
-2. Familiarity with Terraform and infrastructure as code principles.
-3. An AWS account with appropriate permissions.
-4. An IDE of your Choice , I would suggest VS Code Editor .
-5. This project serves as an excellent foundation for hosting various types of static websites, including personal blogs, portfolio sites, or small business websites.

-## Steps :

 ### Step 1: Set Up Your Development Environment

 Install Terraform and the AWS Command Line Interface (CLI) on your local machine.